 17.452 Farm-raised cervidae.

 Subdivision 1.
-Promotion and coordination.
-The commissioner shall promote the commercial raising of farmed cervidae and shall coordinate programs and rules related to the commercial raising of farmed cervidae.
+Promotion and coordination. (a) The commissioner shall promote the commercial raising of farmed cervidae and shall coordinate programs and rules related to the commercial raising of farmed cervidae.
 Farmed cervidae research, projects, and demonstrations must be reported to the commissioner before state appropriations for the research projects or demonstrations are encumbered.
 The commissioner shall maintain a data base of information on raising farmed cervidae.

 Subd.
 2. Development program.
 The commissioner may establish a Minnesota development and aid program that may support applied research, demonstration, financing, marketing, promotion, breeding development, registration, and other services for owners.